Newton And Leibniz: The Fathers Of Calculus

 Differentiation and integration are the main concerns of the subject, with the former focusing on instant rates of change and the latter describing the growth of quantities.
 This means differentiation looks at things like the slope of a curve, while integration is concerned with the area under or between curves.
 Calculus discusses how the two are related, and its fundamental theorem states that they are the inverse of one another.
 This unification of differentiation and integration, paired with the development of notation, is the focus of calculus today.

-The discovery of calculus
+The origin of calculus

 Like many areas of mathematics, the basis of calculus has existed for millennia.
 Democritus worked with ideas based upon infinitesimals in the Ancient Greek period, around the fifth century BC.
 The Greeks would only consider a theorem true, however, if it was possible to support it with geometric proof.
 Greek philosophers also saw ideas based upon infinitesimals as paradoxes, as it will always be possible to divide an amount again no matter how small it gets.